1.0 The Action Against Allergy (AAA) overview of privacy and data protection

 (Also see section 3.3 regarding emails and contact forms) At this time, none of your personal information is stored inside a database on the server for our website.
 This is because we are not using the blog functionality of the website with the comment field turned on.

 At this time GDPR requires pseudonymisation.
 Put simply, this means that an identifier (code) is added to sections of personal information which links this information together.
 The pieces of information are then separated.
 Without the code, your personal information and identity cannot be linked together.
-As stated, we do not at this time collect or store any of your personal information through our websites.
-Almost all web applications using a Content Management System (CMS), e.g. WordPress (this site), Joomla, Drupal, Wix, Weebly etc do not yet comply with this part of the legislation.
-For example, as of 2018, there are nearly 500 million WordPress sites on the web and none of them yet meet this requirement.
-It will take some time for this change to be developed by the application developers.
-As soon as it is available, then we shall implement it on all our websites.
+As stated, we do not at this time collect or store any of your personal information through our website.

 5.0 Our hosting company is as secure as it can be

 For our website we use a reputable UK hosting company 34sp.
 The hosting company industry is largely unregulated and many of the largest companies do not use sufficient levels of diligence to prevent hacking or other data breaches.
 The company we use complies with the Data Protection Act 1998 and has numerous measures to prevent compromise of websites and data.
-Our sites are secured in a ‘container’ that includes round the clock protection from hackers using their customised WAF (Web Application Firewall).
+Our site is secured in a ‘container’ that includes round the clock protection from hackers using their customised WAF (Web Application Firewall).
 They also maintain up to date software and have closed the main routes often used by hackers.
 All traffic to/from our sites use encryption via https: (SSL – security certification).
-No website is 100% secure, but at AAA we endeavour to ensure that everything we do online is as secure as it can be.

 6.0 Third part data processors

-We also include a link and stream posts from ‘Talk Heatlh‘ on our website which is a forum for discussion of health matters.
-We do not share any personal data with Talk Health.
+We also include a link and stream posts from ‘talk health partnership‘ on our website which is a forum for discussion of health matters.
+We do not share any personal data with talk health partnership.
 You can view their guidelines on cookies on this link.

 7.0 Data breaches